 There’s a reason for this:

 Not ready to reach out to someone just yet?
 Maybe you can try asking the universe.
 Some call this prayer, others spiritual guidance, others faith.
-Whatever you call it, reach out to someone, somewhere, somehow…now.
+Whatever you call it, reach out.

 Afraid to ask for help?
 Here’s how to change your outlook to aim high!

 Sometimes when we’re stuck, we just need to practice patience.
-Patience that the answer is coming; the shift is going to happen.
 Patience that you’ve done all that you can and now, it’s time to wait and see what comes back to you.

 I’m not suggesting you wait for months or years; but sometimes we expect things to change quickly, yet things take time.
 This is especially true for big life decisions and transitions or when there are others involved, like your relationships or job.